Cheddar is one of my favorite cheeses, so it’s one kind of cheese that I buy all the time at Trader Joe’s.

 (PS – This seems pretty popular and sometimes they do seem to sell out of this, but it usually comes back in a day or so; Ask the store Captain if you don’t see, it when they expect it back in stock)

-STORAGE – Generally I will freeze it if keeping it more than three days in the fridge.
+STORAGE – Generally I will freeze bread if keeping it more than three days in the fridge.
 Since it’s sliced, its pretty easy to take out a slice or two as needed.
-In the freezer its good for a month or two, but can get freezer burn if you are not carefully wrapping it.
-So wrap tightly.
-Double bagging it, isn’t a bad idea.
-Many people I know, always keep bread out on the counter at room temp (bread will develop mold after maybe a week if no preservatives like this one)
+In the freezer its good for a month or two, but can get freezer burn if you are not carefully wrapping it and keeping it tightly sealed.
+Double bagging it isn’t a bad idea.
+Some people I know always keep bread out on the counter at room temp.
+They give me a slice and sometimes I see green mold (bread will develop mold after maybe a week if no preservatives like this one) Not recommended!

 Double Concentrated Tomato Paste, Ingredients: Tomatoes.
 Salt